data-for-change/anyway/README.md

-Anyway
+ANYWAY
 ======

-www.anyway.co.il - Crowd-sourced road hazard reporting website.
+oway.org.il - Crowd-sourced road hazard reporting website.

 Feel free to contribute to the project.
 It is currently hosted on Heroku: http://anyway.herokuapp.com